Dobruška

 Dobruška (/cs/; Gutenfeld) is a town in Rychnov nad Kněžnou District in the Hradec Králové Region of the Czech Republic.
-It has about 6,500 inhabitants.
-The town is known as the birthplace of Czech patriotic writer František Ladislav Hek, whose career was described in Alois Jirásek's novel F. L. Věk.
+It has about 6,400 inhabitants.
+The town proper is located on the Dědina River in the Orlice Table.

+Dobruška is known as the birthplace of Czech patriotic writer František Ladislav Hek, whose career was described in Alois Jirásek's novel F. L. Věk.
 The historic town centre is well preserved and is protected as an urban monument zone.
+The main landmark of the town is the Renaissance town hall.

 Administrative division

 Dobruška consists of eights municipal parts (in brackets population according to the 2021 census):